ashutoshmjain/gita/src/prologue.md

 # Invocation

-`Krishna Dwaipayana` was destined to compile thousands of sacred insights from sages (`Rishies`) - old and new.
-He crystallized, then proven wisdom into four foundational volumes — the `Vedas`.
+`Krishna Dwaipayana`was destined to compile thousands of sacred insights from sages (`Rishies`) - old and new.
+He crystallized, then existing and  proven wisdom into four foundational volumes — the `Vedas`.
 For this legendary work, he was conferred the most coveted title in literature — `Ved Vyasa` (the chief editor of Vedas).

-On the face of it, this work, in itself, was virtuous enough to dedicate many lives; though his hidden accomplishment was even bigger!
-His purpose was to welcome the eighth [^8th] incarnation of `Vishnu`, understand wisdom 'as is' from the primal force of manifestation, and preserve it for ever in every human mind through one of the most potent narrative ever written - `Bhagvat Gita`, though, probably unaware of it, to make sure this knowledge was never lost, he ushered the humanity from spoken to the written word.
+Obviously this work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started!
+His purpose was to welcome `Poorna Avtaara` — the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it for ever in every human mind through one of the most potent narrative ever written - `Bhagvat Gita`.
+As a complimentary gift, to ensure this knowledge was never lost, he ushered the humanity from "spoken" to the "written" word.
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.
-His hidden accomplishment made him the foremost architect of modern civilization.
+The complimentary gift made him the foremost architect of modern civilization — the teacher of all teachers!

 `Dwaipayana's` literary work was no accident.
 He came from a lineage of scholarly sages.
 His father `Maharishi Parāśara` spoke titles such as
 - `Brihat Parāśara Hora` — foundational work on Astrology;